 Homeowners can protect desirable ash trees with diameters of 20 inches or less at 4.5 feet above ground level (DBH) using a soil drench containing the active ingredient imidacloprid.
 Tree care professionals have products and techniques that can protect larger trees or that provide a longer period of protection.
 This thorough publication covers the insecticide options that are available.

 There is no advantage to begin preventive treatments for those living in counties shown in white until an active EAB infestation is found nearby.
 Unnecessary treatments are not wise expenditures, either on a monetary or ecological basis.

 Emerald ash borer emergence begins when 450 to 500 degree days (base 50 F) have accumulated starting on January 1; peak adult activity occurs at about 765 dd.
-You can use this degree day calculator on the UK AG Weather web site to get information for your area.
-Select the station nearest you from the drop down menu, select 50 from the Base menu, and have the information returned to the screen.
+You can use this UK AG Weather corn growing degree calculator / forecaster to get current information for your area.
+Select the station nearest you from the drop down menu, leave the biofix date at Jan 01 2014, and have the information returned to the screen.
 Accumulated degree days will appear in a table using temperature data up to the current date.
-An "F" will indicate that degree day totals beyond the current day will be calculated using historical daily high and low temperatures.
+Degree day totals beyond the current day will be calculated using historical daily high and low temperatures.
 Use the back arrow to return to this page.